Your essential guide to keeping your garden safe this summer as you dust off the patio furniture and bring out the kids’ swimming pool

-ONE: Check for winter damage
+Check for winter damage

 As the temperature rises, it’s wise to make sure that previous harsher climates haven’t caused any damage to your outside space.
 For example, you should check to make sure your sheds or garden walls are still in a decent condition and, if not, make the necessary repairs.

-TWO: Trim back the bushes
+Trim back the bushes

 Now it’s getting warmer, we don’t have the same excuse to postpone cutting the grass or tackling the garden.
 From a security perspective, having overgrown trees or plants in your garden can provide an ideal location for thieves to hide before entering your property.

-THREE: Secure garden ornaments
+Secure garden ornaments